SantiagoRR2004/WebSemantica/practica5/README.md

-Results of each consult using Sparql + Jena:
+Results of each consultation using Sparql + Jena:
 1-
 --------------------------
 | country    | name      |